cdransf/cd-11ty/src/posts/2023/now-playing-eleventy-netlify-edge-functions-emoji.md

 ---
 date: '2023-08-25'
 title: 'Displaying now playing data with matching emoji using Netlify edge functions and Eleventy'
+description: "My site is built using 11ty and is rebuilt once an hour.
+These frequent rebuilds accomplish a few things, notably updating webmention data and keeping my now page current."
 draft: false
 tags: ['Eleventy', 'JavaScript']
 ---